Mercator projection: Web Mercator

-Many major online street mapping services (Bing Maps, Google Maps, Mapbox, MapQuest, OpenStreetMap, Yahoo!
-Maps, and others) use a variant of the Mercator projection for their map images called Web Mercator or Google Web Mercator.
+Many major online street mapping services (Bing Maps, Google Maps, Mapbox, MapQuest, OpenStreetMap, Yahoo Maps, and others) use a variant of the Mercator projection for their map images called Web Mercator or Google Web Mercator.
 Despite its obvious scale variation at the world level (small scales), the projection is well-suited as an interactive world map that can be zoomed seamlessly to local (large-scale) maps, where there is relatively little distortion due to the variant projection's near-conformality.

 The major online street mapping services' tiling systems display most of the world at the lowest zoom level as a single square image, excluding the polar regions by truncation at latitudes of φ_{max} = ±85.05113°.
 (See below.)
 Latitude values outside this range are mapped using a different relationship that does not diverge at φ = ±90°.

 Transverse Mercator

 A transverse Mercator projection tilts the cylinder axis so that it is perpendicular to Earth's axis.
-The tangent standard line then coincides with a meridian and its opposite meridian, giving a constant scale factor along those meridians and making the projection useful for mapping regions that are predominately north–south in extent.
+The tangent standard line then coincides with a meridian and its opposite meridian, giving a constant scale factor along those meridians, and a near-constant one within a band of a few degrees of longitude around them.
+This property makes such a projection useful for mapping regions that are either compact or predominately north–south in extent.
 In its more complex ellipsoidal form, most national grid systems around the world use the transverse Mercator, as does the Universal Transverse Mercator coordinate system.